TZTsai/Calang/README.md

   Use `...` at the end of the line to indicate that the expression continues in the next line.

+* Single line with multiple expressions

+  You can put several expressions in a single line.
+Use `;` to separate them.

 * Omit output

   Use `;` at the end of the line to suppress the output.